 BigCommerce is best suited to growing ecommerce businesses that are hungry for more sales.
 For a more laid-back approach, a different platform with fewer features and a lower price tag might be the best option.
 BigCommerce Standard costs $29.95 a month, and there’s a 15-day trial and 24/7 customer service included.

 Those interested in even more features, such as abandoned cart saver, product filtering, and price lists, can easily upgrade to a higher tier plan.
 BigCommerce charges $79.95 a month for its Plus plan, and $299.95 a month for the Pro plan.
-To find out more, make sure to read our BigCommerce review.

 Squarespace is one of the most popular website builders, and is especially loved by people within the creative community.
 This is because it comes with award-winning site templates that can fit just about any kind of business.
 These are very polished and intuitive, but it also offers quality ecommerce features at the price of regular subscription plans.

 Its highly functional drag-and-drop editor can be used to design pretty much any kind of ecommerce store, and you can sell products, services, and digital goods.
-It has built-in tools for SEO and blogging; an analytics dashboard showing site performance in great detail; and lots of apps to choose from.
+It has built-in tools for website SEO (opens in new tab) and blogging (opens in new tab); an analytics dashboard showing site performance in great detail; and lots of apps to choose from.
 You can even inject your own code if you’d like to use an unsupported third-party app, though there's no centralized marketplace for one-click app installations.

 For online stores, you’d have to go for at least a Business plan for $18 a month, while larger and more dedicated online stores can choose from Basic Commerce and Advanced Commerce for $26 and $40 a month, respectively.
 These plans also come with 0% transaction fees and customer account management.

 Read our comprehensive Squarespace review (opens in new tab).

 Browse our Squarespace promo codes page for the latest offers and discounts.